nordcloud/go-pingdom/README.md

 ```

 Delete an user.
 It is not possible to delete an active user in Solarwinds.
 If it is an active user, the function will
-return without error, but no user will be deleted.
-If the it is an invitation, the invitation will be revoked.
+return error with proper status code set, no user will be deleted.
+If it is an invitation, the invitation will be revoked.

 ```go
 email = "somebody@nordcloud.com"